facebook/docusaurus/website/docs/docusaurus.config.js.md

 ### `customFields`

 Docusaurus guards `docusaurus.config.js` from unknown fields.
-To add a custom field, define it on `customFields`
+To add a custom field, define it on `customFields`.

 - Type: `Object`